National Metallurgical Laboratory

-National Metallurgical Laboratory is an Indian research center that functions under the aegis of Council of Scientific and Industrial Research.
+National Metallurgical Laboratory is an Indian research center based in Jamshedpur that functions under the aegis of the Council of Scientific and Industrial Research.

 History

 In 1944, the then Government released ₹10 million to set up National Physical Laboratory, National Chemical Laboratory and National Metallurgical Laboratory (NML).
 This was seen as a step by the Government to develop industry in pre-independent India, and also as an incentive to private firms to support industrial research.
 As a result, the Tata Trust promised to donate ₹1.17 million to NML.
 A year later, Ardeshir Dalal – the then member of planning and development for the government – confirmed the location of NML to be Jamshedpur.
 In 1946, the governing body approved the final plans for NML.
 As per that, the laboratory was to be set up with an initial capital expenditure of ₹4.28 million.

 On 21 November 1946, Honorable Mr. C. Rajagopalachari laid the foundation stone of the laboratory in front of representatives from the iron and steel industry.
 Dr. George Sachs, an American metallurgist was appointed as the first director of the laboratory.
 Since October 1949, the technological block of the laboratory started functioning effectively.
 On 26 November 1950, the country's first prime minister Pandit Jawaharlal Nehru inaugurated the laboratory.
 This was followed by a two-day conference that was held in the presence of the directors of National Physical Laboratory, National Chemical Laboratory, Central Road Research Laboratory, Fuel Research Institute, NML and Central Glass and Ceramic Research Laboratory.
 The conference noted the essential articles that were not produced in the country, but will be required during emergencies.